Harshal-3558/Harshal-3558/README.md

 ###

-<p align="center">I'm Harshal Patil, a passionate Web Developer hailing from the vibrant tech landscape of India.
+<p>I'm Harshal Patil, a passionate Web Developer hailing from the vibrant tech landscape of India.
 Welcome to my GitHub profile, where I tinker with code and explore the endless possibilities of web development! 🌐</p>

 ###